tpvsports/staging/archetypes/podcast.md

 +++
 author = "Sir Lawrence Davis"
 categories = []
+description = """
-description = "Get the latest episode of The People's Voice Sportscast, where we discuss," episode = "" publishdate = "" slug = "ep-show-title"
+Get the latest episode of The People's Voice Sportscast, where we discuss,
+"""
+episode = ""
+publishdate = ""
+slug = "ep-show-title"